Fair Funding for Community Preschools – The story so far

 In late July 2025, the NSW Government sought to withdraw from the bargaining process.
-They say that funding will not be increased, and no additional support will be provided to community preschools to address the systemic and growing workforce crisis.
-They reject any role in assisting in the attainment of fair pay and conditions in the sector, through greater state-wide coordination and financial support.
+They rejected any role in assisting in the attainment of fair pay and conditions in the sector, through greater state-wide coordination and financial support.

-We seek your support in demanding the NSW Government reconsider its position.
+Ahead of the June 2026 state budget, community preschool teachers and educators took to the streets again, raising their voices.
 We need the NSW Government to work with us to find a way forward for NSW community-based preschools.

 What is supported bargaining?